-Degree Structure
+Programme Structure

 Our academic year is divided into 2 semesters corresponding to 30 weeks.
 There will be 12 weeks teaching in each semester.
 You are expected to study 4 courses each semester, giving a total of 8 courses in a full year.
+Contact hours through lecture, lab and tutorial slots, are only part of your study time for each course.
+You are expected to spend 10 hours in total per week on each of the 4 courses.
 Each course is worth 15 credits.
 Courses may be mandatory or optional.

-Mandatory courses: These courses are compulsory.
+Mandatory courses: These courses are compulsory